 Interest Expense.
-Interest expense was \$7.8 million and \$5.9 million for fiscal years 2016 and 2015, respectively.
+Interest expense was \$7.8 million and \$5.9 million for fiscal year 2016 and 2015, respectively.
 The \$1.9 million increase is primarily related to higher levels of outstanding debt under our credit facilities and higher amortization costs associated with our interest rate hedge.
-Our interest rate under the Credit Agreement can be influenced by our leverage ratio, as defined in our Credit Agreement ("Leverage Ratio").
+Our interest rate under the Credit Agreement can be influenced by our Leverage Ratio.
 Our Leverage Ratio is influenced by our consolidated indebtedness and our adjusted earnings before interest, taxes, depreciation and amortization.
 Historically, our Leverage Ratio under the Credit Agreement has been between 1.50 and 2.25 which resulted in an interest rate margin of 1.75%.
-Primarily as a result of declining revenue, our Leverage Ratio exceeded 2.50 at the end of fiscal year 2016 which will result in our rate margin increasing to 2.25%.
-We believe that our Leverage Ratio will improve in the first quarter of fiscal year 2017, to a level below 2.50, as a result of higher sales.
-If our Leverage Ratio were to remain above 2.50, the higher interest rate would increase our annual interest expense by approximately \$0.9 million.
+Primarily as a result of declining revenue, our Leverage Ratio exceeded 2.50 at the end of fiscal year 2016 which resulted in our rate margin increasing to 2.25%.

 Interest Income and Other Expense, Net.
-Interest income and other expense, net was expense of \$1.8 million in fiscal year 2016 compared to expense of \$0.2 million in fiscal year 2015.
+Interest income and other expense, net was expense of \$1.8 million in fiscal year 2016 compared to income of \$0.2 million in fiscal year 2015.
 Interest income earned in the past few years has been insignificant.
-The higher expense in fiscal year 2016 was primarily related to the impact of unfavorable movements in foreign exchange rates and higher interest costs associated with the Cycleo Amended Earn-Out discussed in Note 14 to our audited consolidated financial statements included in Item 8 of this report.
+The higher expense in fiscal year 2016 was primarily related to the impact of unfavorable movements in foreign exchange rates and higher interest costs associated with the Cycleo Amended Earn-Out discussed in Note 14 to our Consolidated Financial Statements included in Item 8 of this Annual Report on Form 10-K.